t6d/action_widget/README.md

 `ActionWidget` can be used to build arbitrarily complex view components.
-To illustrate the basic usage of `ActionWidget`, however, we start with a simple example, a widget for representing a button.
+To illustrate the basic usage of `ActionWidget`, however, we start with a simple example, a widget for representing a button, and then continue with widgets that except blocks.
+We will use a panel widget as an example.
+Finally, we see discuss how to build widgets that utilize wigets themselves for constructing navigation components.

+### Simple Widgets

 The button we are designing must have a `caption` and a `type`.
 The type can either be `regular`, `accept`, or `cancel`.
 The button further must have a specified `size`, which can be `small`, `medium`, or `large`.
-Finally, the button requires a `target` that defines the resource it links to. `ActionWidget` compentens utilize [SmartProperties](http://github.com/t6d/smart_properties) to define attributes that can be configured to automatically enforce these constraints and provide sensible defaults.
+Finally, the button requires a `target` that defines the resource it links to.
+`ActionWidget` compentens utilize
+[SmartProperties](http://github.com/t6d/smart_properties) to define attributes that can be configured to automatically enforce these constraints and provide sensible defaults.